Midnite (band)

 Midnite was a roots reggae band from St. Croix, U.S. Virgin Islands, which started playing in 1989.

 The band's music follows in tradition with the roots reggae bands of 1970s Jamaica.
 The lyrical portions of Midnite's compositions are characterized as the "chant and call" style which gives their music a spiritually intense and an overtly Rastafari movement feel.
 The lyrics are centrally focused on the plights of the oppressed, the inherent faults of the current political, economic and social settings on a global scale, and the redemption available to mankind through a life dedicated to Jah.

 In 2015, the band reformed around co-founder Vaughn Benjamin as Akae Beka without bassist Ron Benjamin.
 Ras Elyments took Ron Benjamin's position on Bass.
-Suren Felton replaced Ras L on keys.
+Suren “SoulJah” Fenton replaced Ras L on keys.
 The reasons for the reformation have been stated as due to "life changes, convictions and revelations".
 Stated on the band website was "due to a medical emergency the tour is postponed".
 Members of the band themselves won't even say during the recent Akae Beka Coronation Tour in November 2015. '.
 Akae Beka's first performance took place in Denver, Colorado on July 17, 2015 in honor of Nelson Mandela Day.

 History

 The band was started by Benjamin brothers Vaughn (vocals) and Ron (keyboard, but later switched to bass) circa 1989 according to an interview with one of the former Midnite drummer Ambrose "Amby" Connor by Midnight Raver.
 Vaughn and Ron invited Joseph Straws, Jr. to be their bassist and Dion "Bosie" Hopkins was the original drummer.
-The rhythm section was original as was all of Midnite's music--no covers or already created rhythms.
+The rhythm section was original as was all of Midnite's music—no covers or already created rhythms.
 The brothers were raised in St. Croix, Virgin Islands, the sons of Antiguan musician Ronnie Benjamin, Sr. Vaughn Benjamin cites Bob Marley, Peter Tosh, Bunny Wailer, The Abyssinians, and bassist Flabba Holt as his earliest influences.

 "Bob Marley has had a big impact.
 And the drum and the bass from like Flabba Holt.
 Sometimes I listen to the bass man alone or the drummer alone."